 Five new projects have been awarded a total of almost $250,000 as part of the Victorian Responsible Gambling Foundation’s early career researcher grants.

-The successful recipients were announced by Minister for Consumer Affairs, Gaming and Liquor Regulation, Marlene Kairouz today.
+The successful recipients were announced by the Minister for Consumer Affairs, Gaming and Liquor Regulation, Marlene Kairouz today.

 The Foundation recognises the importance of building the capacity of the gambling research sector.